AlgoClaw/Govee/decoded/v1.2/explanation_v1.2.md

 01030427150f030001050008001289001289001289ffd831ffd831001289001289001289 <---- after
 ```
 ***
-### 10. Break base16 value into 34 character arrays
+### 10. Split base16 value into 34 character arrays

-The data from Step 9 (length 72 in this example) is broken into chunks.
+The data from Step 9 (length 72 in this example) is split into chunks.
 Each chunk will form the payload of a command line.
-Each command line has a structure like `a3xx[34-char-payload]CH`
+Each command line has a structure following this pattern `a3xx[34-char-payload]CH`

 Underscores provided as placeholders
 ```